Not all characters in Fighting Games

-- Cartoon Network Punch Time Explosion takes the Assist concept one step further with Synergy Attacks, which happen when a certain character summons a specific Assist (i.e. Kevin Levin and Numbah 4, Grim and Mung Daal, Captain Stickybeard and Captain K'nuckles).
+- Cartoon Network: Punch Time Explosion takes the Assist concept one step further with Synergy Attacks, which happen when a certain character summons a specific Assist (i.e. Kevin Levin and Numbuh 4, Grim and Mung Daal, Captain Stickybeard and Captain K'nuckles).

-- Peacock, the zoning-type character from Skullgirls, uses her toony buddies to pester the opponent from afar in this manner.
+- Peacock, a zoning-type character from Skullgirls, uses her toony buddies to pester the opponent from afar in this manner.

 - One Piece Gigant Battle and its sequel feature assist characters.
 You can pick up to three, and not only can you summon them in battle, but they also give you passive bonuses like increasing your damage output or health bar.
 Those passive bonuses depend on the character you chose to play as: usually, the stronger connection there is, the better the bonus, though putting two enemies together (Like Crocodile and Vivi) gives you a malus instead.
 Setting up certain teams (For example, four Straw Hats, or Sanji with three beautiful ladies) can also give you additional bonuses on top of that.
 Long story short, choosing your assists in these games is very important.